Health & Safety

 Efforts to Reduce Working Hours

-In light of the work style reform-related legislation that has been implemented sequentially since April 2019, our group is promoting employee health and "efficient work styles that are mindful of time."
+In light of the work style reform-related legislation enforced in phases since April 2019, the Group promotes employee health and "time-conscious, efficient work styles.”

-To promote workplaces that do not involve long working hours, we visualize and thoroughly manage actual work conditions.
-We thoroughly implement the principle of "no more than 45 hours per month in principle, and up to 60 hours only six times a year," and are considering visualizing actual work conditions and reflecting them in personnel evaluations, aiming to build a more appropriate labor management system.
+To promote the creation of a workplace without long working hours, we visualize and thoroughly manage actual work conditions.
+We thoroughly enforce the principle of "no more than 45 hours per month in principle, and up to 60 hours only six times a year," and are considering visualizing actual work conditions and reflecting them in personnel evaluations, aiming to build a more appropriate labor management system.

-MIRARTH HOLDINGS and Takara Leben will review the operation of the existing "PC Usage Management System" starting in fiscal 2025, revamping the system to monitor and confirm discrepancies between PC usage logs and attendance clock-ins.
+MIRARTH HOLDINGS and Takara Leben will review the operation of the existing "PC Usage Management System" starting in fiscal 2025, revamping it to enable understanding and confirmation of discrepancies between PC usage logs and attendance clocks.
 This enables managers to better understand overtime hours that reflect actual conditions and creates an environment that raises awareness of well-structured organizational management.
-For employees who have worked long hours, we provide "interview guidance by doctors" and "understanding working hours," sharing information with the Health Committee and occupational physicians to prevent health damage and occupational accidents.
+In addition, for employees who work long hours, we provide "physician consultations" and "working hours tracking," and share information with the Health Committee and an industrial physician to prevent health problems and occupational accidents.

 Mental Health

-At our company and Takara Leben, we conduct stress checks once a year to encourage employees to become aware of their own stress and enable early detection and response to mental health issues.
-For employees who undergo stress checks, learning content is provided that can be used to improve mental health and self-care based on the results.
-The results of implementation are shared at management meetings with thorough protection of personal information.
-Furthermore, feedback is provided to each division manager to clarify organizational challenges, contributing to improvements in the workplace environment and organizational improvement.
+MIRARTH HOLDINGS and Takara Leben conduct stress checks (once a year) to encourage employees to become aware of their own stress and enable early detection and response to mental health problems.
+Employees who have undergone stress checks are provided, according to the results, with learning content that can be used to improve their mental health situation and self-care.
+The results of stress check implementation are shared at management meetings with thorough protection of personal information.
+Furthermore, we provide follow-ups to each division manager to clarify organizational challenges, thereby contributing to improving the workplace environment and the organization.

-Additionally, starting September 2025, we introduced a health management system, creating an environment where employees can check their stress check results and health checkup results at any time.
+Additionally, starting September 2025, we introduced a health management system, creating an environment where employees can always check the results of their stress checks and health checkups.

 Introduction of "Kinniku Shokudo Office" Corporate Meal Service

-Takara Leben has introduced "Kinniku Shokudo Office" at some branches and model rooms in order to support the physical and mental well-being of employees while promoting engagement and advancing health-oriented management.
+Takara Leben has introduced "Kinniku Shokudo Office" at some branches and model rooms in order to support the physical and mental well-being of employees while promoting engagement and advancing health and productivity management.

 This is a corporate meal service that offers high-protein, low-calorie frozen dishes, each carefully handcrafted by restaurant chefs based on menus designed with nutritional balance in mind by registered dietitians.
 With just a quick heat in the microwave, employees can easily enjoy nutritious meals, making it possible to maintain a healthy diet even during busy workdays without difficulty.
 The menu includes over 100 options and offers flexible choices suited to a wide range of preferences, from breakfast to snacks.
 After a trial period from May through the end of September 2024, during which employee feedback and operational conditions were assessed, the service was officially introduced in January 2025.